Hereditary Spherocytosis and Hereditary Elliptocytosis

-Splenectomy, after appropriate vaccination, is the only specific treatment for either disorder but is rarely needed.
-It is indicated in patients < 45 yr with Hb persistently < 10 g/dL, jaundice or biliary colic, or persistent aplastic crisis.
+Splenectomy, after appropriate vaccination, is the only specific treatment for hereditary spherocytosis or hereditary elliptocytosis but is rarely needed.
+It is indicated in patients with symptomatic hemolysis or complications such as biliary colic or persistent aplastic crisis.
 If the gallbladder has stones or other evidence of cholestasis, it should be removed during splenectomy.
 Although spherocytosis persists after splenectomy, the cells survive longer in the circulation.
 Usually, symptoms resolve and anemia and reticulocytosis decrease.
 However, RBC fragility remains high.